akabekobeko/npm-icon-gen/README.md

 ### SVG

-SVG files are rendering to PNG file in **svg2png**.
+SVG files are rendering to PNG file in [sharp](https://www.npmjs.com/package/sharp).
 Rendering files is output to a temporary directory of the each OS.

-Rendering of svg2png is run by [phantomjs](https://www.npmjs.com/package/phantomjs).
-Please use the PNG directory If the rendering quality there is a problem.

 ```js
 const icongen = require('icon-gen')